Who are Master Composters/Recyclers?

 Is There a Cost to Become a Master Composter/Recycler?

 Yes, there is a one-time $60 fee that helps cover the costs of teaching materials and other expenses associated with the training program.
 A limited number of scholarships are available.
-Indicate on the Volunteer Application if you'd like to be considered for the scholarship.
+Indicate on the Volunteer Application if you'd like to be considered for a scholarship.

 What Does A Master Composter/Recycler Do?